 Occupying a 19th-century hôtel, the Lancaster has the feel of an elegant private mansion, and in a most serene way.
 In our review we say that "Zen" could be the Hotel Lancaster's middle name.
 Experience the art of living à la Française.
 And it's not just us.
 Travelers, too, rave about this 5-star hotel.

-Generously-sized room with separate Jacuzzi baths and showers plus Hermés body care products all make for a luxurious stay in the 8th Arrondissement.
+Generously-sized rooms with separate Jacuzzi baths and showers plus Hermés body care products all make for a luxurious stay in the 8th Arrondissement.
 We rate it Superb.

 • Heart of Paris: 1st & 2nd…